Solihull Approach Code of Practice for delivering Solihull Approach training and Solihull Approach groups

 All trainers must return a signed copy of the Agreement and this Solihull Approach Code of Practice to the Solihull Approach office.

-The trainers will then be Solihull Approach Registered Cascade Trainers and their details will be held on a register.
+The trainers will then be Solihull Approach Registered Cascade Trainers, and their details will be held on a register.

 Training Delivery